gavinlyonsrepo/Arduino_FM_radio/README.md

 * <Adafruit_SSD1306.h> //lcd
 * <Adafruit_GFX.h> //lcd

-All can be found on Arduino website site and/or the adafruit github.
+All can be found on Arduino website site except the last two , these are on the adafruit github.

 Parts List
 ------------------------------